keithdecker3/kayak-app/README.md

 ## **Getting Started**

 As a user:
--Log in or create an account
+- Log in or create an account
--Select a river to view posted trips
+- Select a river to view posted trips
--Click on users to view details
+- Click on users to view details
--Click on view map to see the meetup location
+- Click on view map to see the meetup location
--Click RSVP to let other users know you are going
+- Click RSVP to let other users know you are going
--If you want to post a trip, click post trip in the top right corner, fill out the form, and hit submit
+- If you want to post a trip, click post trip in the top right corner, fill out the form, and hit submit

 ### **Deployed Site**